In this guide, we outline what types of diamonds might be:

 Summary – Best Sustainable & Ethical Diamonds

-The best sustainable and ethical diamonds will be different for different people, depending on what sustainability and ethics based factors they consider to be most important.
+The best sustainable and ethical diamonds depends on what sustainability and ethics based factors are to measure or assess what is sustainable and ethical.

-But, there are a general set of environmental and social factors that can enable us to generally rank the different types of diamonds.
+But, there are a general set of environmental and social factors that can be used to generally rank the different types of diamonds.

-When considering environmental and social objectives, the hierarchy of most sustainable and ethical, to the least, might be:
+When considering general environmental and social objectives, the hierarchy of the most sustainable and ethical diamonds, to the least, might be:

 1. Non modified secondhand, and passed down/gifted diamonds